-Most large electric pressure washers contain on board detergent tanks.
+Most large electric pressure washers contain onboard detergent tanks.
 When you're cleaning really tough stains, the power of water alone is sometimes not enough.
 But with the addition of concentrated detergents, cleaning mildew and mold from patios and brick is much easier.

 Some of these power washers even have dual tanks to save you time.
 You simply turn a knob to switch from car wash to concrete cleaner.
-If you use lots of detergent, you’ll definitely love this feature.
+If you use lots of detergents, you’ll definitely love this feature.

-Wobble/Axial vs Triplex Pumps
+Wobble/Axial Vs Triplex Pumps

 Wobble and axial cam pumps are found on cheaper pressure washers.
 They are generally rated for between 60-100 hours of use.

 If you'll be using your washer occasionally this is fine.
-In fact, with these pumps it's usually cheaper to buy a new pressure washer than it would be to replace the pump.
+In fact, with these pumps, it's usually cheaper to buy a new pressure washer than it would be to replace the pump.

 Triplex pumps are a higher quality pressure washer pump, offering longer life and better performance.